jiaruizhang96/ECE1724-Rust-Project/README.md

     ```bash
     sign <username> <file_key>
     ```
     This will generate a signature based on the user's private key on this specific file.
+We will refer to this as ``` <the_signature_of_this_user_on_this_file_key>```.
+The <users_public_key> will also be used in the next step for reading and writing file.
 Digital signatures enforces not only authenticity, but also non-repudiation in that the user cannot deny they have signed this file key.
-Both the generated signature and the public key of the user will be printed in the terminal, and these two components will be used in the next step for uploading or retrieving the file.
 ### Step 5: Store or retrieve the file
 1. Now with the signature generated, we can store or retrieve files.
    It is recommended to use a text file, eg. ```<unique_file_name>.txt``` for testing purpose.